makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 **Note:** The current data in this worksheet is based on the randomised people I extracted using the first generator.
 If you have additional clients for other countries which are not provided here, you will need to add them in manually.

 After deciding on the names to be used for the support agents, populate the relevant columns under the **Staff** worksheet (indicated in red).
-The columns which are autopopulated using vlookups should be left alone (e.g. *Timezone* and *Randomiser helper*).
+The columns which are auto-populated using VLOOKUPs should be left alone (e.g. *Timezone* and *Randomiser helper*).

 ![Filling in support agent names in ticket update generator](https://raw.githubusercontent.com/datamesse/data-visualisation-datasets/main/Support%20ticket%20updates/screenshots/04.png?raw=true)

 There are a number of columns representing the statistics for each agent that need to be manually defined (indicated in blue).

 ![Filling in support agent statistics](https://raw.githubusercontent.com/datamesse/data-visualisation-datasets/main/Support%20ticket%20updates/screenshots/05.png?raw=true)